Amebis/eduVPN/doc/Development.md

 1. Start the _x64 Native Tools Command Prompt for VS 2019_ elevated (_Start_ » _All Programs_ » _Visual Studio 2019_ » _Visual Studio Tools_ » _VC_ » Right click _x64 Native Tools Command Prompt for VS 2019_ » _Run as Administrator_).
 2. `cd` to the project folder - the one where `eduVPN.sln` and `Makefile` files are located.
+3. If you haven't done so yet, build dependencies with `nmake builddeps`.
-3. Start the initial build and registration using `nmake register` command.
+4. Start the initial build and registration using `nmake register` command.
 This command will:
    - Build all prerequisites.
    - Build the Debug version.
    - Install OpenVPN Interactive Service: one instance per client.
    - Install WireGuard Tunnel Manager Service: one instance per client.
    - Create a Start menu eduVPN and Let's Connect! client shortcuts.
-4. The clients can now be started using the Start menu shortcut.
+5. The clients can now be started using the Start menu shortcut.

 #### Debugging Clients